 Amazon delivery trucks can be seen nearly any day of the year on highways throughout Maryland.
 These trucks often ship cargo for amazon between fulfillment centers and other shipping hubs, handing packages off to smaller delivery trucks and vans for door-to-door delivery.
 If you were involved in a crash involving any vehicle delivering cargo for Amazon, you may be entitled to sue for the injuries and damages you suffered in the crash.

 Our Maryland Amazon truck accident attorneys explain how to file these kinds of lawsuits and what damages you may be entitled to seek if you were injured in a trucking accident.
-The Law Offices of Randolph Rice’s injury attorneys offer free legal consultations and may be able to help you with your Amazon truck accident case.
+Rice, Murtha & Psoras ’s injury attorneys offer free legal consultations and may be able to help you with your Amazon truck accident case.
 Call (410) 694-7291 today to set up your free legal consultation.

 Whom to Sue for an Accident with an Amazon Truck in Maryland